The attention bottleneck

 The best creative work is rooted in insight - but it goes beyond what the numbers say.

 It sees what the audience sees.
-It explores what others ignore.
-It finds the gap between expectation and delight.
-It reveals what Jeremy Bullmore called the “penetrating truth”.
+It notices what others ignore.
+It finds the awkward bit in the situation and turns it into something the market can recognise.

 Creativity is a commercial multiplier